-Dr. Bruno Oberle is the Director General of the International Union for Conservation of Nature (IUCN).
-He took office on 13 July, 2020.
+Dr. Bruno Oberle has been the Director General of the International Union for Conservation of Nature (IUCN) from July 2020 to July 2023.

 Dr. Oberle has investigated and shaped the interface between environmental policy, economic development and social balance from the perspective of the state regulator, acting as an entrepreneur and also as a scientist.
 He has dealt with both sectoral and national issues, working at the highest level of international policymaking.

 Dr. Oberle studied environmental science at ETH Zurich where he was awarded a doctorate, and also pursued studies in economics and mediation science.

 Following graduation, Dr. Oberle founded and headed up environmental consultancy and environmental management businesses.
 He assisted public institutions and private corporations both at home and abroad with the definition and implementation of environmental standards, verification of their enforcement and analysis of their impact.
 For example, he played a decisive role in the introduction of environmental impact assessment policies in a number of West African countries.